-The majority of car accident cases are resolved out of court through settlement negotiations.
+The majority of car accident cases are resolved out-of-court through settlement negotiations.
 Mediation can be one of the most efficient ways to resolve the legal disputes that arise after a car accident.
 But what does mediation entail, and how does it differ from a trial?
 Read on to learn about the car accident mediation process and timeline.

 What Is Mediation?

 Mediation is a method of alternative dispute resolution that is facilitated by a neutral third party (often called a mediator).
-The purpose of mediation is to resolve legal disputes without taking the case to court.
+The purpose of mediation is to resolve legal disputes without taking the case to trial.
 Mediation gives each party an opportunity to explain their perspective and make negotiations to settle the claim.
 Unlike other types of alternative dispute resolution, mediation does not involve a binding decision by the neutral third party.
 The parties have full power to terminate the mediation or resolve the issues as they like.